famjean/R_functions_depository/Natural-language-processing.md

 -----------------
 1/ Function to lemmatize corpus
 2/ Function to clean text (remove special characters, numbers, uppercases, punctuation and stripWhitespace, +- remove stopwords, +- remove defined words)
+3/ Function to describe the corpus (number of words, sentences, paragraphs, TTR and spartisity)

 ---------------------------------------------------------------------------------------------------